≡ Menu

 #7.
 Genetic Disposition.

-Along these same lines, if you know that your family has a predisposition for certain genetic disorders (such as breast cancer) that could make it difficult, if not impossible, for you to be able to purchase a life insurance policy later on in life, you may want to seriously consider purchasing a life insurance policy now while you still can.
+Along these same lines, if you know that your family has a predisposition for certain genetic disorders (such as breast cancer), that could make it difficult, if not impossible, for you to be able to purchase a life insurance policy later on in life, you may want to seriously consider purchasing a life insurance policy now while you still can.

 #8.
 Insurance policies as collateral.

-Because insurance can be seen as an asset, it can also be used as collateral for business loans or for business partners’ buy-sell agreement policies.
+Because insurance can be seen as an asset, it can also be used as collateral for business loans or business partners’ buy-sell agreement policies.
 So, while you may not need to purchase a life insurance policy to protect a spouse or a child, you might need or want one to be able to leverage it for a loan or a partnership.

 #9.
 Legacy building.